kisinga/dgraph-example/README.md

 1. docker-compose.yml comment out the code that adds dgraph to the current environment and bundles it with the app
-2. config.yml hold the dgraph config url.
-Modify the url according to your specific setup
+2. prod and dev db urls are currelty hard-coded into the app.
+Modify them to your needs

 ## Start in development mode